Property delegation

 and setValue

-methods but with different context types, different ones will be chosen in different situations.
+methods but with different context types, different definitions of the same method will be chosen in different situations.
 This fact can be used in clever ways.
-For instance, we might need a delegate that can be used in different kinds of views, but with each of them, it should behave differently based on what is offered by the context:
+For instance, we might need a delegate that can be used in different kinds of views, but it should behave differently with each of them based on what is offered by the context:

 To make it possible to use an object as a property delegate, all it needs is the getValue